 In fact, green business is an area of incredible opportunity and growth right now.
 (A green business, for our purposes, is a business that either sells environmentally-friendly products and/or that runs its business in an eco-friendly manner.
 These are also sometimes called sustainable businesses.)

 Now it is true that the green market is currently a bit of a niche market, but what a niche it is.
 It is exactly the sort of market most small businesses yearn for: People willing to put their money where their values are.
-A recent study by the Natural Marketing Institute found that 23% of the U.S. adult population makes up the green market given they have a “profound sense of environmental and social responsibility.”
-That’s 50 million people folks.
-No, there is no shortage of people who want to buy green.
+There is no shortage of people who want to buy green.

 That is certainly what Mitch Rofsky has found.
 Not only has he created a great sustainable business, but he did so going up against the giant in his industry—The Automobile Club, i.e., AAA.

 Rofsky is the President of the Betterworld Club, a green alternative to Triple A. While the Betterworld Club offers the same services as AAA (at a lower price)—24/7 emergency roadside assistance and towing, flat tire and lockout service, jumpstarts and so on—it also incorporates many environmental and social initiatives, such as:

 - Dedicating 1% of gross revenues to environmental cleanup and advocacy

 - Offering carbon offsets

 - Discounting fees for owners of hybrid cars